xyingg0611/HotelManagementSystem/README.md

 7. Now you can see the project file on the right-hand side in Eclipse.

 **Reminder**
-1. If your libary dependency is below JAVA-SE18, you have to change to Java System Libary (JAVA SE-20).
+1. If your libRary dependency is below JAVA-SE18, you have to change to Java System Libary (JAVA SE-20).